Enter here: 2026 Brandberg Backyard Ultra

 Entry fees include:

-- a chance to be crowned last person standing and the winner’s cash prize (Ultra only)
+- a chance to be crowned last person standing (Ultra only) – no prize money

 - goody bag (Ultra entries only)